Kitware/CMake/Help/prop_tgt/ENABLE_EXPORTS.rst

 See below for alternative initialization behavior for shared library targets.

 .. versionadded:: 3.27
-  On Apple platforms, to link with a shared library (either a bare library or a framework), a linker import file can be used instead of the actual shared library.
+  To link with a shared library on macOS, or to a shared framework on any Apple platform, a linker import file can be used instead of the actual shared library.
 These linker import files are also known as text-based stubs, and they have a ``.tbd`` file extension.